arnoldmr01/VisTS/README.md

 # VisTS – Multi-Perspective Visualization of Global Aid Flows

 This project explores the **AidData donor–recipient dataset (1947–2013)** using three complementary web-based visualizations.
 Across all views we focus on:

 - **Top 20 donors** (countries and multilateral institutions)
 - **Top 10 recipients**
 - **Top 5 aid purposes** (for the purpose-based view)

-Together, the three pages help answer:
+Together, the three visualizations help answer:

 - Who are the major donors and recipients?
 - How much do they give or receive, and with whom?